Closed-eye hallucination: Level 1: Visual noise

-Level 2: Light/dark flashes
+Level 2: Light or dark flashes

 Some mental control can be exerted over these closed-eye visualizations, but it usually requires a bit of relaxation and concentration to achieve.

-When properly relaxed it is possible to cause regions of intense black, bright white or even colors such as yellow, green, or pink to appear in the noise.
+When properly relaxed, it is possible to cause regions of intense black, bright white or even colors such as yellow, green, or pink to appear in the noise.
 These regions can span the entire visual field, but seem to be fleeting in nature.

 Level 3: Patterns, motion, and color

 This level is relatively easily accessible to people who use psychedelic drugs such as LSD.
 However, it is also accessible to people involved in deep concentration for long periods of time.
 When lying down at night and closing the eyes, right before sleep or just before waking up, the complex motion of these patterns can become directly visible without any great effort thanks to hypnagogic hallucination.

 The patterns themselves might resemble fractals.

 Level 4: Objects and things

 This is a fairly deep state.
 At this level, thoughts visually manifest as objects or environments.
 When this level is reached, the CEV noise seems to calm down and fade away, leaving behind an intense flat ordered blackness.
 The visual field becomes a sort of active space.
 A side component of this is the ability to feel motion when the eyes are closed.

 Opening the eyes returns one to the normal physical world, but still with the CEV object field overlaid onto it and present.
-In this state it is possible to see things that appear to be physical objects in the open-eye physical world, but that aren't really there.
+In this state, it is possible to see things that appear to be physical objects in the open-eye physical world, but that aren't really there.